tcpalmer/nina-scheduler/sequencer/condition.md

 {: .warning }
 This mode should be used with care.
 Since you may have an active project that can't be imaged for months due to the time of year, using this in a sequence designed for a single night might cause an infinite loop with the planner being called repeatedly until the sequence is manually stopped.
 You should only use this in an outer loop designed for multi-night imaging that also includes instructions to wait until the following dusk.

+## While Flats Needed

+This mode will continue as long as the [Target Scheduler Flats](../flats.html#target-scheduler-flats) instruction has flats to take.
+It does not apply to projects/targets setup for use with [Target Scheduler Immediate Flats](../flats.html#target-scheduler-immediate-flats).